CES has a long tradition of service. Service joins Academics and Character as one of the three hallmarks of a Christ Episcopal School education.

-Service learning connects school-based learning with the natural concern that young people have for their world - whether here at CES, at a local food bank, or in a community on another continent.
-The results are lifelong lessons for students and help build a better society for all.
-At CES, this is accomplished through our daily chapel program, through school-wide efforts and through classroom based activities.
+Service learning connects school-based learning with the natural concern that young people have for their world - whether here at CES, in our local community or far from our school campus.
+The results are lifelong lessons for students and provide true help where a problem exists.

 At CES, this learning combined with service efforts, is accomplished through our daily chapel program, through school-wide involvement and through classroom based activities.